cbp952/RBE2001_template/README.md

 | upstream Bytes |4 | 0 |
 | Contents upstream |1989 | ---|

 Set an E-Stop fault on the robot.
 No data is transmitted, but the state of the robot should be effected.
-The robot should freeze all motor functions within a 10ms of receiving this command.
+The robot should freeze all motor functions within 10ms of receiving this command.

 ### Get Status
 | |ID | byte |